 See the difference?

 In the second one, you’re focused on the outcome for the customer.
 It also gives you criteria for testing the success.
-In this case, you can share the new page with users and create a quick survey to test how well they absorbed the information.
+In this case, you can share the new page with users and create a quick survey to test how well they absorbed the information and get customer data to use throughout the user story process.

 To create effective users stories, you need to develop a set of personas for the various people involved in buying your product.
 Depending on what you are selling, you could need just one or many (learn more about creating personas here).